-The local outpost of DDB, formerly Palmer Jarvis DDB, is one of Canada's leading creative agencies, with offices in Toronto, Vancouver, Edmonton and Montreal.
+The local outpost of DDB, formerly Palmer Jarvis DDB, is one of Canada's leading creative agencies, with four offices in Toronto, Vancouver, Edmonton and Montreal.
 The latter opened in 2014, replacing an earlier partnership with independent Bleu Blanc Rouge.
 Widely recognised as one of the country's top agencies, DDB has been named Agency of the Year nine times by local trade magazine Strategy since 2000, most recently for 2014.
 At a global level it was Canada's most awarded agency in the 2013 Gunn Report, and has featured among the Top 50 no less than eight times, more than any other local shop (though not in 2016, an unusually weak year for the agency).
 It offers a broad range of services, either inhouse (for example, healthcare, shopper marketing, youth marketing and PR) or through linked agencies such as digital shop Tribal, shopper marketer Tracy Locke.
 There is also an inhouse PR unit.
 In 2015, the existing office of Rapp in Canada adopted the new name of Track DDB and was more closely integrated with the main agency.
 Design agency Karacters rebranded in 2017 as Twice.
 DDB Ignite is an accelerator programme operated by all DDB's Canadian offices to support disruptive start-up businessess.
-Affiliated creative boutique Red Urban, traditionally aligned with the DDB Group elsewhere, operates as a standalone business in Canada because of conflicting automobile clients.
-Frank Palmer - whose Palmer Jarvis agency in Vancouver was acquired by DDB in 1998 to form the current business - finally stepped down at the end of 2018.
-Lance Saunders was appointed as president & COO in 2015, but departed the business in 2019.
+Frank Palmer - whose Palmer Jarvis agency in Vancouver was acquired by DDB in 1998 to form the current business - finally retired at the end of 2018 to launch a new start-up with former DDB account director Bob Stamnes.
 Brent Choi joined the agency from JWT as CEO and chief creative officer, but lasted only a little over a year before moving on.
 That prompted the return in 2020 of Frank Palmer, who merged his start-up into the Vancouver office.
 That now operates as Palmer Stamnes DDB (or PSDDB), with Palmer as chairman and Stamnes as CEO.
 Frank Brady is CEO of the three other offices.
 The management turbulence has thrown the agency off its game a little, and it has yet to regain its creative edge.